Xycone/iOrganise/README.md

 # iOrganise
-This application is designed to help students streamline the process of organising study materials and encourages better study habits.
+This application is designed to help students streamline the process of organising study materials and encourage better study habits.

 ## Key Features 🛠️
 - **Audio Processing**: Generate text transcripts for uploaded audio and video files.